Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

 ## Discussions

-### Future steps
+### **Future Steps**

-While `VLA-0-Smol` marks a significant step toward accessible robotics research, there is much work to be done to bridge the gap between simulation and the real world:
+While VLA-0-Smol is a meaningful step toward more accessible robotics research, it is only a first step.
+Our main goal is still the same: to create a clear and practical path, with code, configs, pretrained checkpoints (under 1B parameters), and ablation results, that allows anyone to train a robotics model from around 100 demonstrations using the LeRobot framework.

+There are two main directions we want to focus on next.

+**Real-World Deployment.**

-- **Real-World Deployment**: Our primary focus is transitioning from the LIBERO simulator to physical hardware, specifically the SO100 ARM platform.
-We aim to test how the "memorization" we observed in simulation translates to the noisy, unpredictable environments of real-world manipulation.
+Our primary focus is moving beyond simulation and onto real hardware, specifically the SO100 ARM platform.
+We want to understand how much of the “memorization” we observed in simulation transfers to the real world, where observations are noisy, lighting changes, and physical interactions are far less predictable.

-- **Data Efficiency**: We are interested in exploring how few-shot fine-tuning can be used to adapt `VLA-0-Smol` to entirely new tasks using only a handful of human demonstrations.
+**Data Efficiency.**

+One of the promises of VLA-style approaches is that they should work well with very limited data.
+In this work, however, we trained on the full LIBERO dataset with 1693 demonstrations.
+We do not yet know whether it is possible to achieve reasonable performance with only ~100 demonstrations, which is the regime we ultimately care about.
+A key goal of our future work is to systematically study how performance scales with data and to identify what the true minimum data requirement is for useful learning.

-### Performance
+### **Performance**

-Since we are utilizing a very small model, we want to enable it to run locally on consumer devices and mid-range GPUs.
-Specifically, we aim to optimize the model for **real-time inference** on user-grade GPUs and hardware such as the **SO100 ARM** robotic platform.
+Although we significantly reduced model size, inference is still relatively slow due to the autoregressive nature of the model.
+This currently prevents real-time operation on many consumer devices and mid-range GPUs.
+One of our practical goals is therefore to optimize the model for real-time inference on user-grade hardware, including platforms like the SO100 ARM robot.

-Additionally, we believe that action prediction can be significantly accelerated by applying **speculative decoding**.
-Because inference is currently in a **memory-bound regime** and actions typically consist of only a few tokens followed by a space, these sequences can be efficiently predicted by smaller **draft models** to reduce latency.
+We believe that a large part of this can be addressed through [speculative decoding](https://arxiv.org/abs/2401.15077).
+Since action sequences are short, structured, and memory-bound, they are good candidates for prediction by smaller draft models.
+Using speculative decoding could substantially reduce latency without sacrificing output quality, making real-time control more feasible on affordable hardware.

 ### LIBERO